Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: Bifurcation analysis of the Toggle Switch

 \section{Bifurcation analysis of the Toggle Switch}

-During the statistical analysis of the toggle switch presented in Section \ref{sec:stattest}, some parameters outside of $R(5)$ have been found to undergo a saddle node bifurcation in contrast to the DSGRN predictions.
-In this Section we discuss more in depth the mechanisms that can give rise to such results.
-At first, we present some techniques to reduce the number of parameters used in the toggle switch, then we used such reduction to make the results more graphically compelling.
-With these rewritings, we can approach the statistical results more directly.
+In this section we discuss the dynamical behaviour of the Toggle Switch depending on parameters, studying both the presence of equilibria and their appearance through bifurcations - namely saddle node bifurcations.
+At first, we present some techniques to reduce the number of parameters used in the Toggle Switch, then we used such reduction to make the results more graphically compelling.
+With these rewritings, we can approach the numerical results more directly.
 We can then discuss which high-codimension bifurcations could be hidden behind the results we are experiencing.